Can you spare an hour or two?

 - Have a food drive where you work (even better, have a challenge between departments!)

 - Get a group or co-workers or friends together and volunteer in our food pantry or packing backpack food bags

-- Have a baby shower for our baby basics pantry--we are always in need of diapers sizes 4 - 6, pull up pants, wipes, formula (we'll take your samples!), baby food and layette items
+- Have a baby shower for our baby basics pantry--we are always in need of diapers sizes 4 - 6, pull up pants, wipes, formula (we'll take your samples!), and baby food.

 - Come out and work in our vegetable garden or donate some of the harvest from your own garden

 - Tell people why our services are vital to the community